solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 You can check processing profits on [bdolytics](https://bdolytics.com/processing/market).
 Make sure to enter your processing mastery in the settings.

 **Pro tip**: Do yourself a favor and sort by `Daily Volume`.
-If you sort by `Silver/Hour`, you'll get a best-off parade of all items with exceptional profit but extreme downsides/bottlenecks, which require special attention (see the next question).
+If you sort by `Silver/Hour`, you'll get a best-off parade of all items with exceptional profit but extreme downsides/bottlenecks, which require special attention (see question [TODO]]

+## 17. Do I have to combine processing with trading to make it profitable?

+You'll often see titles like

+`Trading in 36 billion worth of crates!`

+ or

+`$43 Billion Crates Traded In 1 Hour`

+Processing ofen gets bunched together

 ## 18. What about that 3 bil/H recipe on bdolytics?